JasYoung314/MMath/README.md

 MMath
 =====

-Contains all the code,data and grpahs for my MMath project, as welll
+Contains all the code,data and graphs for my MMath project, as welll